-Knesset AG Under Fire for Wife’s Role in Netanyahu Indictments | Breitbart
+Knesset Lawyer Under Fire for Wife’s Role in Netanyahu Indictments | Breitbart

 “It is simply a disgrace to the Knesset,” he added.

-MK Shlomo Kari (Likud) called Yinun’s opinion “easily refutable.”
+MK Shlomo Kari (Likud) called Yinon’s opinion “easily refutable.”

 “The immunity procedure is a quasi-judicial process.
 As such, when it is held during an election period, the person asking for it is denied the right to try to convince otherwise those committee members who are opposed to it,” Kari said.